Mashon/extra_practice/7_Modules_1.md

 end
 ```

-Now the `SalesAssociate` is able to utilize the method inside the SalesGoals module *as well* as the methods inside the SalesAssociate module.
+Now the `SalesAssociate` is able to utilize the method inside the SalesGoals module *as well* as the methods inside the SalesHistory module.

 Now lets instantiate an actual SalesAssociate.
 ```ruby